michigan-traffic-lab/ROCO/README.md

 ### Data directory structure
 The dataset is formatted into a zip file.
 The structure of the dataset is:
 ```
-root/
+roco/
-    |- label.csv    # the label file of the dataset
+    |- conflict_label.csv    # the label file of the dataset
-    └- data/    # the raw trajectory data
+    └- conflict_trajectories/    # the raw trajectory data
         |- 2023-07-10_18-31-30     # the trajectory data for one conflict event
         |   |- 2023-07-10 18-31-30-110186.json     # the trajectory file of one frame
         |   |- 2023-07-10 18-31-30-520815.json     # the trajectory file of one frame